 How much will it cost to apply for the original birth certificate?

 The fee to request a noncertified copy of the original birth certificate “shall not exceed the fee established for issuance of a certified copy of a certificate of birth.”
 In Iowa, the fee to request a certified copy of a birth record varies: it is $15.00 if requested in person or by mail or more than $40 if ordered online through VitalChek.
-It is not known if online ordering of the pre-adoption original birth certificate will be available.
+It is not yet verified that online ordering of the pre-adoption original birth certificate will be available.

 How do I apply for my original birth certificate?

-Where is a copy of the bill and how can I follow its progress?
+Where is a copy of the original bill?

 As part of my work with Adoptees United Inc., I track and analyze state and federal legislation related to adoptee rights.
 You can find a copy of the Iowa bill and a description of its history and impact here.
 The information is reviewed and updated each day.